IanLimS/tencent-workshop-media-livestreaming/README.md

 4. Verify changes in real time
 5. Once change is completed, run **hugo** command
 5. Deploy files into COS of respository. (compiled output is located in /public directory)
-6. Commit changes into the repository.
+6. Commit & push changes into the repository.